drizzle-lang/drizzle/README.md

     - Need to define the language with BNF notation however
     -  `yacc`, `bison` or `ANTLR`
     - Depending on what langs these can generate parsers in will greatly affect my choice of language for the initial interpreter >.>

+## Things every language should have (a.k.a extension ideas)
+- Documentation generator
+- Dependency manager
+- linter / formatter